MasterFacilityList/mfl_api/docs/getting_started/index.rst

 detail that is alien to most people.
 We've been spoilt by our past dabblings with high quality API documentation sites like the `Stripe API site`_.

-That inspired us to build the MFL API -  :doc:`sandbox`.
+That inspired us to build for the MFL API :doc:`sandbox`.

 .. _`Stripe API site`: https://stripe.com/docs/api

 The MFL 2 Data Model - Support Resources
 ------------------------------------------
-The MFL's job description is to standardize the management of information relating to facilities ( including community health units ), the catalogue of available healthcare services and act as a central ingress point for regulation.
+The MFL's job description is to standardize the management of information relating to facilities ( including community health units ), provide a standard catalogue of available healthcare services and act as a central ingress point for regulation.